AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/edge-network/tabs/api-reference.md

     public Builder setDatastreamIdOverride(final String datastreamIdOverride) {...}

     /**
-    * Override the default datastream configuration to trigger different datastream behaviors than the
-    * default ones for this event.
+    * Override the default datastream configuration settings for individual services for this event.
     *
     * When using {@link Edge#sendEvent}, this event is sent to the Experience Platform along with the
     * datastream overrides defined in {@code datastreamConfigOverride}.